deelawn/user-scripts/README.md

+# User Scripts
+A collection of user scripts that can be installed using GreaseMonkey for Firefox or TamperMonkey for Chrome

-# coinmarketcapratio
+### coinmarketcapratio
-Display the volume to market cap ratio on coinmarketcap.com.
-Install the tampermonkey extension for chrome, create a new script, and paste the code.
-Visit coinmarketcap.com to see the volume to market cap ratio.
+Displays the volume to market cap ratio on coinmarketcap.com

+### youtubeupnextuploadtime
+Displays the approximate amount of time that has elapsed as part of the metadata for the videos in the Up Next pane on Youtube